 A. Use of AI providers

 We may send Customer Data (or excerpts) to third-party AI inference providers to generate outputs for you, subject to contractual and technical safeguards.
-We currently use third-party AI providers, including OpenAI and Google, and may use additional providers over time (for example, Anthropic, xAI, or others).
+We currently use third-party AI providers, including OpenAI, Google, and Anthropic, and may use additional providers over time (for example, xAI, or others).
 This list is non-exhaustive and may change as the Service evolves.
+Customer Data sent to third-party AI inference providers is used to provide the requested AI feature and is not used by those providers to train their general-purpose models, except where your organization expressly agrees otherwise.
+These providers may process personal data in the United States and other countries; for EEA/UK personal data, we rely on appropriate transfer mechanisms (adequacy decisions, EU Standard Contractual Clauses, and the UK International Data Transfer Addendum or IDTA, as applicable).

 B. Model training and improvement

 We may use aggregated and de-identified signals derived from Customer Data (such as metadata, performance metrics, or abstracted patterns) to improve our systems, as permitted by our agreement with your organization.
 We do not use Customer Data or identifiable project documents to train or fine-tune generalized AI models, or in any way that would expose your confidential content to other customers or allow reconstruction of your specific project information.
 Your organization may contact us to discuss training controls and related safeguards.
+Examples of such signals include response ratings, latency and success metrics, and tool-usage statistics; they exclude the text of your documents and any named entities within them.

 C. Human review